AniruthSuresh/Embodiment-Codes-RRC/Real_lab_validation/README.md

 ### Step 4: Generate Overlays

-To generate accurate overlays of the robot onto the real image frames, ensure the following components are correctly set:
+To generate accurate overlays of the robot onto the real image frames, ensure the following components are correctly set in the `get_base_to_cam_col_opt_frame.py`

 - **Camera Intrinsics (`K` matrix)**:
   Obtained from `camera_info.csv` generated in **Step 1**.